kinshuk4/daily-coding-problem-solutions/problem1001_1050/README.md

 Given a string and a set of delimiters, reverse the words in the string while maintaining the relative order of the delimiters.
 For example, given "hello/world:here", return "here/world:hello"

 Follow-up: Does your solution work for the following cases: "hello/world:here/", "hello//world:here"

+## Daily Coding Problem: Problem #1045 [Medium]

+This problem was asked by Microsoft.

+Describe and give an example of each of the following types of polymorphism:

+- Ad-hoc polymorphism
+- Parametric polymorphism
+- Subtype polymorphism